rhspeer/PositionZeroFAQ/README.md

 * A focus on doing things the Wordpress way and not get to fancy
 * Canonical archive URL, WP provides a 2 URL's for Custom Post Types, the less human friendly one, /?post_type=pzfaq, is 301 redirected to the more SEO friendly one, /faq
 * Bootstrap 3.3.6 archive or list view for mobile responsive user experience
+* Limits Js & CSS loading to plugin pages only to keep your site quick

 ##Project Goals:
 1. Optimize for the best chance of being used in the google answer box